sideos/sideos-did-method/README.md

 * cross-chain support: businesses may have certain constraints preferring to us a specific ledger.
 To consider also legal, regulatory and business requirements, the sideos DID method is ledger-agnostic
 * bidirectional trust: The interaction between two entities may require certain conditions to set up constraints for the interaction.
 Mutual establishment of trust may be necessary before the exchange of data is allowed.
 * multi-layer privacy: Privacy comes in multiple flavors and in a business environment it needs to consider regional requirements to decide what conditions need to be applied before certain data may be requested or provided.
-* responsiveness: The speed of transactions is crucial for businesses and user experience.
-As many blockchain-related transactions may be unbearably slow for certain ledgers.
+* responsiveness: The speed of transactions is crucial for businesses and user experience as many blockchain-related transactions may be unbearably slow for certain ledgers.
 DID services need to responde and finalize transactions as fast as possible.
 * business-readiness: Interoperability ensures reachability which is among the most crucial business requirements.
-But even more important is the support of business workflows, the user experience, legal compliance and the predictability of interactions.
+Even more important is the support of business workflows, the user experience, legal compliance and the predictability of interactions.

-To support the business layer accordingly we introduced our sideos DID method making SSI features easier to integrate into business applications and handling DIDs as efficiently as possible from a user perspective.
+To support the business layer accordingly we introduced our sideos DID method ensuring an easier integration of SSI features into business applications, as well as handling DIDs as efficiently as possible from a user perspective.

 ## Overview

-DIDs need to be resolvable und following the standards it is required to implement [DID Resolution](https://www.w3.org/TR/did-core/#resolution).
+DIDs need to be resolvable, and following the standards, it is required to implement the [DID Resolution](https://www.w3.org/TR/did-core/#resolution).

 ## sideos Specifications